Benares State: History of Ramnagar

 The residential palace of the Naresh is the Ramnagar Fort at Ramnagar near Varanasi, which is next to the river Ganges.
 The fort was built on the instructions of Maharaja Balwant Singh with creamy chunar sandstone in the eighteenth century.
 It is a typically Mughal style of architecture with carved balconies, open courtyards, and picturesque pavilions.

-Kashi Naresh donated over 1,300 acres (5.3 km2) of land on the outskirts of the city to build the campus of Banaras Hindu University.
+Kashi Naresh donated over 1,300 acres (5.3 km^{2}) of land on the outskirts of the city to build the campus of Banaras Hindu University.

 On 28 January 1983, the Kashi Vishwanath Temple was taken over by the government of Uttar Pradesh and its management was transferred to a trust, with the late Vibhuti Narayan Singh, then Kashi Naresh, as president, and an executive committee with the Divisional Commissioner as chairman.

 Ram Leela at Ramnagar

 When the Dussehra festivities are inaugurated with a colourful pageant, the Kashi Naresh rides an elephant at the head of the procession.
 Then, resplendent in silk and brocade, he inaugurates the month-long folk theatre of Ramlila at Ramnagar.

 The Ramlila is a cycle of plays which recounts the epic story of Rama, as told in Ramcharitmanas, the version of the Ramayana written by Tulsidas.
 The plays, sponsored by the Maharaja, are performed in Ramnagar every evening for 31 days.
 On the last day the festivities reach a crescendo as Rama vanquishes the demon king Ravana.
 Maharaja Udit Narayan Singh started this tradition of staging the Ramleela at Ramnagar in the mid-nineteenth century.

 Over a million pilgrims arrive annually for the vast processions and performances organized by the Kashi Naresh.
 It has been recognized as an intangible world cultural heritage by UNESCO.